utah-cs3550-fa24/assignments/hw5.md

 In each case, `filename.pdf` should be the submission's file's `name`.
 The X, Y, and Z values should be correctly computed.
 Show the form only if the assignment isn't due yet.
+Also, in your `assignment` controller, before saving an upload make sure the deadline has not passed.
+Otherwise, return an `HttpResponseBadRequest`, which you can import from `django.http`.
+(As usual, we must repeat every check both on the server side, where the upload is handled, and on the client side, when generating the form.)

 At the moment, every submission is assigned to Garry.
 That's not nice!
 Write a `pick_grader` function.
 You can do that by just writing a new